GA-20: Career

 In September 2022 the band released the studio album Crackdown which debuted at number 1 on the Billboard Blues Chart.
 They followed up Crackdown with the live record Live In Loveland, which debuted at number 2 on the Billboard Blues Chart.

 In July 2024, it was announced that Tim Carman would be replaced, on drums, by Josh Kiggans.
 In December 2024, it was announced that Pat Faherty had parted ways from the band due to artistic differences, and that Cody Nilsen would take his place moving forward.
 Nilsen is an acclaimed touring, session, and solo musician.
 Nilsen's debut with the band, "Cryin' & Pleadin'", was released December 10, 2024.
 "Cryin' & Pleadin'" reached number 1 on B.B.
 King's Bluesville Top 15 Rack of Blues in March 2025.
 It remained at number 1 for five consecutive weeks.
 In May of 2025 the EP GA-20 Volume 2 was released.
+Volume 2 was followed by the LP Orphans, released in December of 2025.

+In early 2026 the band announced they had signed to New West Records and were releasing a full length album featuring Charlie Musselwhite.
+The first single "Crazy Love" was released April 30th, 2026.
+Two additional singles, "I Can't Hold Out" and "I'll Change My Style" were issued ahead of the LP/CD release date of July 31st, 2026.
+The band also began appearing at select festivals along side Musselwhite in 2026.